Ronaldo rescues Juventus in 2-2 draw at Atalanta

 Massimiliano Allegri was forced to bring on Ronaldo for the final 25 minutes, while Juventus was trailing and down to 10 men.
 The Portugal superstar leveled but did not have time to completely rescue Juventus as it was held at Atalanta to 2-2 on Wednesday.

-It was only the second time this season that Juventus has dropped points in Serie A, and gives a sliver of hope to Inter Milan and Napoli which faced each other later.
+It was only the second time this season that Juventus has dropped points in Serie A, but it ended up extending its advantage to nine points ahead of second-placed Napoli after Carlo Ancelotti’s side lost at Inter Milan 1-0 in dramatic fashion.

+“All considered it’s a good point against a good team,” Allegri said.
+“We were good in not going out of the match when we went down to 10 men.”

 The Bianconeri, as winter champions with two rounds to spare, took the opportunity to rest Ronaldo and some others.
-And it seemed as if that would no effect as Juventus took the lead after less than two minutes as Atalanta defender Berat Djimsiti turned Alex Sandro’s innocuous-looking cross into his own net.
+And it seemed as if that would not affect Juventus as it took the lead after less than two minutes when Atalanta defender Berat Djimsiti turned Alex Sandro’s innocuous-looking cross into his own net.

-Rodrigo Bentancur almost doubled Juve’s lead moments later but his strike was deflected onto the crossbar.

-It took Atalanta just three minutes to make the most of the numerical advantage as Zapata headed in a corner.
+It took Atalanta just three minutes to exploit the numerical advantage as Zapata headed in a corner.

 FIGHT FOR FOURTH